11ty/eleventy-import-disqus/README.md

   <link>https://www.zachleat.com/web/23-minutes/</link>
 ```

-This script will normalizes to the URL path, extracting `/web/23-minutes/` as the key.
+This script will normalizes to the URL path, extracting `/web/23-minutes/` as the key (it will remove query parameters and de-dupe those threads).
 In my case, this url maps to `./_posts/2017-11-21-23-minutes-font-loading.md`.
 Each comment thread will need a map entry.

 Open up `input/contentMap.json` to see an example.